-There are no related party receivables and payables as of June 30, 2020.
+There are no related party receivables or payables between the College and the Foundation as of June 30, 2021.

 NOTE 14 - RISK MANAGEMENT

 The College is exposed to various risks of loss and maintains State or commercial insurance coverage for each of those risks.
 Management believes such coverage is sufficient to preclude any significant uninsured losses for the covered risks.
 Settlement claims have not exceeded this coverage in any of the past three years.